MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_data_step.md

 integer in the range of -1 to 9.
 The higher the value, the greater the amount of compression - resulting in smaller files but a longer time to create them.
-If xdfCompressionLevel is set to 0, there will be no compression and files will be compatible with the 6.0 release of Revolution R Enterprise.
+If xdf_compression_level is set to 0, there will be no compression and files will be compatible with the 6.0 release of Revolution R Enterprise.
 If set to -1, a default level of compression will be used.

 ##### strings_as_factors

-logical indicating whether or not to automatically convert strings to factors on import.
-This can be overridden by specifying “character” in colClasses and colInfo.
+bool indicating whether or not to automatically convert strings to factors on import.
+This can be overridden by specifying “character” in column_classes and column_info.
 If True, the factor levels will be coded in the order encountered.
-Since this factor level ordering is row dependent, the preferred method for handling factor columns is to use colInfo with specified “levels”.
+Since this factor level ordering is row dependent, the preferred method for handling factor columns is to use column_info with specified “levels”.

 ##### kwargs